yangml103/yangml103/README.md

 Facts about me:

-- Currently working in NYC as a Software Developer
+- Currently working in St. Petersburg, Florida as a Software Developer Intern
-- Graduate with a degree in Neuroscience and Computer Science
+- Master's Student at UPenn majoring in Computer and Information Systems
 - Looking to work in Software Development or Machine Learning
-- Planning to pursue a master's degree in Computer Science

 How to reach me:

-Email - anthony.yangml@gmail.com
+Email - mlyang@seas.upenn.edu

 Linkedin - https://www.linkedin.com/in/man-lung-yang/